 But cigarette smoke slows down or eventually stops the cilia's action, permitting dirt and bacteria to remain in the respiratory tract.
 If they remain long, irritation, infection and illness can result.

-Chronic bronchitis is frequently linked with heavy cigarette smoking.
-The lining of the bronchial tubes becomes inflamed, air flow to and from the lungs is hampered and mucous is coughed up.
-The victim hacks and spits and very often calls it a cigarette cough, but it is actually bronchitis and as the disease pro-gresses, debility progresses with marked obstruction to air flow, heavy cough and sputum and shortness of breath.
+Chronic bronchitis is frequently

+marked obstruction to air flow, heavy cough and sputum and shortness of breath.